dotcms-plugins/com.docms.rekognition.actionlet/README.md

-# Merged into the core as of 5.2.7
+# Archived - Merged into the core as of 5.2.7